nsidc/qgreenland/doc/user-how-to/adding-data.md

    selected/highlighted in the **Layers** panel.
 2. Open the Processing Toolbox and go to **Vector selection -> Extract by location**.
 3. Fill in the following parameters:
-   -Extract features from = the data layer you want to filter, for example, Ice cores -Where the features (geometric predicate) = are within (you can also check intersect and others to capture data that might be located along the Greenland coastline) -By comparing to the features from = Greenland coastlines 2017 -Extracted (location) = You can either save the file output from this as a temporary layer or as a permanent layer somewhere on your computer or within your QGreenland data package.
+   * Extract features from = the data layer you want to filter, for example, Ice cores
+   * Where the features (geometric predicate) = are within (you can also check intersect and others to capture data that might be located along the Greenland coastline)
+   * By comparing to the features from = Greenland coastlines 2017
+   * Extracted (location) = You can either save the file output from this as a temporary layer or as a permanent layer somewhere on your computer or within your QGreenland data package.
 Note: If you try to save the file as a GeoPackage layer (GPKG) and receive an error, try again and save it as a Shapefile (SHP) instead.
 4. Click **Run** and close the window.

 The filtered data will show up in the **Layers** panel within the group you had selected and likely